 Back home, stocks from Oil & Gas, Energy and Metal counters were supporting the markets’ uptrend, while those from Telecom, TECK and IT counters were adding to the underlying cautious undertone.
 In scrip specific development, Vama Industries surged after the company received an order worth Rs 12.32 crore from Defence Research and Development Organisation (DRDO).
 Furthermore, Union Bank of India gained after the bank raised Rs 750 crore by issuing 7,500 non-convertible, unsecured subordinated Basel III compliant perpetual debt instruments for inclusion in additional tier-I capital.

 The market breadth remained optimistic, as there were 1429 shares on the gaining side against 880 shares on the losing side, while 181 shares remained unchanged.The BSE Sensex is currently trading at 29588.58, down by 58.84 points or 0.20% after trading in a range of 29567.57 and 29665.24.
 There were 17 stocks advancing against 13 stocks declining on the index.

-The broader indices were trading in red; the BSE Mid cap index was down by 0.71%, while Small cap index down by 0.31%.
+The broader indices were trading in green; the BSE Mid cap index was up by 0.59%, while Small cap index up by 0.58%.